G4Vi/saucer-shoot/gameTutorial/README.txt

 Developed in Windows VS2015.
 Use the project in the vs-2015 directory.
 To build in VS, press F7 to build and F5 to run. dragonfly and SFML-2.4 must exist in the directory above gameTutorial.
+The VS version loads sprites and sounds from the directories inside of the vs-2015 directory.

+Code structure is simular to the tutorial with major changes to Hero.
+Due to expanding to coop (see GAME.txt).
+Input reading has moved to SSManager.
+Nukes were moved too as they are usuable by anyone.
+In order to get rid of a lot of duplicate calls in Hero and Hero2, base functionality has been moved to HeroBase. with only Hero and Hero2 having custom constructors, destructors, and fire functions.

-Code structure is almost the same as the tutorial, but all "Get" calls are compared to be vald before using the result.
-Game starts in game.cpp, after initialization starts a splash screen (main menu screen) from game start.
-If the game is started a Hero is generated in Hero.cpp.
+All "Get" calls are compared to be vald before using the result.
+Game starts in game.cpp, after initialization starts a splash screen (main menu screen) from gameStart and SSManager.
+In coop modes, GameOver is only set if both players died or quit is pressed.
-The Hero is controlled in Hero.cpp by listening to keyboard events.
-If the Hero died, GameOver splash screen is played before reverting back to GameStart.

 See GAME.txt for notes on how the project was expanded.